-I regularly get questions on my YouTube channel regarding the camera setup I use.
+I regularly get questions on the Suspension Traveler YouTube channel regarding the camera setup I use.
 Like most people, I don’t have the attention span to watch shaky, horrible-sounding POV videos.
 And I’m trying to do my part in improving the quality and creating true-to-life experiences.

 So, here are the gear and accessories that I use to make quality mountain bike POV content.
 If you are interested in capturing professional-looking POV footage, two tips are important to take away: The camera angle and the camera settings are the biggest difference makers.

 If you have additional questions about my gear, please reach out.
 I have been fine-tuning this setup over the years of using action cams and I have found that this works best for what I do.
 It may be overkill for some, but the end result is worth the effort in my opinion.

 After direct comparisons using some of the best action cams, found these cameras to be the best for what I need.
 In this post, I use affiliate links.
 This is a great way to support my efforts if you find this information valuable.
 It costs you nothing extra but helps me continue to make MTB content.